-In its latest report, business analyst IHS Markit predicts that Australia’s power storage installations will grow by more than five-fold by 2030.
+In its latest report, business analyst IHS Markit predicts that Australia’s energy storage installations will grow by more than five-fold by 2030.

 At present, the nation accounts for 3% of the world’s battery installations and is the world’s seventh-largest market.
 By 2030, according to HIS, it will be the world’s third-largest market and have 7% of the globe’s battery installations.
 This boom will, it’s believed, will be fuelled by three market segments – residential, standalone front-of-meter and installations allied to utility-scale generation.